Universality of Euler flows and flexibility of Reeb embeddings: Preliminaries

 The world of contact geometry exhibits a lot of flexibility which usually enables to use arguments from differential topology to prove geometric properties.
 The pioneering work of Gromov~\cite{G} shows that there exists a parametric $h$-principle for contact structures on open manifolds.
 For general manifolds, a parametric and relative $h$-principle was proved in~\cite{BEM} using overtwisted disks, see also~\cite{El} and~\cite{CPP} for previous results.

 Grosso modo, the general philosophy of the $h$-principle leans on the idea of deforming \emph{formal} solutions into \emph{honest solutions} of an equation (PDE or, more generally, a partial differential relation).
 When this is possible, finding a solution is simplified to a homotopic-theoretical problem.
 A reincarnation of this principle in the contact set-up requires a fine inspection of the notion of formal contact structure.
 Specifically, the topological information given by the contact distribution consists of the codimension one distribution $\xi$ and the symplectic structure on it induced by $d\alpha$.
 In fact, only the conformal class is determined because a rescaling $\alpha'=f\alpha$ is a contact form for the same contact structure.
 This allows one to introduce the concept of a formal contact structure that is defined as a cooriented hyperplane distribution and a conformally symplectic class on it.
 In the literature this structure has been usually called almost contact structure, however in the last few years the term formal has become standard since it implements the formal condition for the $h$-principle.
-We can find a $2$-form $\omega$ on $M$ such that $(\xi,\omega|_\xi)$ is a conformal symplectic vector bundle: we just say that two formal contact structures defined as $(\xi , \omega|_\xi)$ and $(\xi , \hat\omega|_\xi)$ if $\omega$ and $\hat\omega$ are conformally equivalent.
+We can find a $2$-form $\omega$ on $M$ such that $(\xi,\omega|_\xi)$ is a conformal symplectic vector bundle: we say that two formal contact structures defined as $(\xi , \omega|_\xi)$ and $(\xi , \hat\omega|_\xi)$ are equivalent if $\omega$ and $\hat\omega$ are conformally equivalent.
 So a formal contact structure is described by a codimension one conformal symplectic vector bundle.

 The flexibility statements that we need in this paper concern isocontact embeddings.
 Recall that a map $f: (N,\xi_N)\rightarrow (M,\xi_M)$ between contact manifolds is called isocontact if $f_*\xi_N=\xi_M$.
 In the formal level, a monomorphism $F:TN\rightarrow TM$ is called isocontact if $\xi_N= F^{-1}(\xi_M)$ and $F$ induces a conformally symplectic map with respect to the conformal symplectic structures $CS(\xi_N)$ and $CS(\xi_M)$.
 The following $h$-principle was proved in~\cite[Section 12.3.1]{hprinc}.
-We recall that $N_0$ is called a core of an open manifold $N$ if for an arbitrarily small neighborhood $U$ of $N_0$, there is an isotopy which brings $U$ to the whole $N$.
+We recall that $N_0$ is called a core of an open manifold $N$ if for an arbitrarily small neighborhood $U$ of $N_0$, there is an isotopy which sends diffeomorphically $U$ to $N$.